UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 >A. ![IMAGES](LAB2IMAGES/Challenge5.gif)

 ## Challenge 6: Read and Write to OLED
+>In this challenge, we wanted to try to be able to type something into the serial monitor and have it displayed on the OLED.
+To code this we had to use the Serial Read and Serial Available functions.
+Then I typed in a short message so it could show up on the screen.

 >Q. Video of a message typed into the serial monitor and appearing on the OLED.
 This video should be shot WITHOUT moving the camera.